- The disease

 Where a bird with probable or confirmed avian chlamydiosis (AC) linked to a human case has been acquired from a pet store, dealer or breeder within 60 days of the onset of signs of illness, an investigation should be undertaken to ensure that there is no ongoing risk associated with the source of the bird.

 Special control measures may be necessary at pet stores that have been linked to case or cases of human psittacosis, or where there has been a recognised avian outbreak.
-Contact the jurisdictional CDB and liaise with the appropriate jurisdictional animal health or other designated agency for advice prior to proceeding with inspection.
-Store inspection may involve officers from the jurisdictional animal health agency, PHU and Local Government Environmental Health Officers. (see Appendix 3: Psittacosis Environmental Health Investigation Questionnaire).
+[A joint inspection between a PHU environmental health officer and NSW DPU should be conducted.
+The PHU should contact CDB who will liaise with NSW DPI to identify an appropriate NSW DPI officer.
+Contact CDB to request a pet store inspection] (see Appendix 3: Psittacosis Environmental Health Investigation Questionnaire).

 Control measures typically include the isolation and management of sick birds.
 There is no public health or animal health requirement to destroy infected birds; however in many cases the owner may elect to euthanize the birds.
 Cleaning/disinfection of cages and other surfaces are required (see below).
 These measures should be undertaken on advice from and under supervision of a veterinarian.
 Where a pet store (include pet store bird suppliers) has been linked to human disease, the suppliers should be notified by telephone and by letter (see Appendix 6: Psittacosis: model letter to bird suppliers and pet shops).
 Also provide the Psittacosis (Ornithosis) Fact sheet and Avian chlamydiosis fact sheet for bird carers and suppliers.